fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 You are definitely ready to go out and try pytest with your own projects.
 And check out the appendixes that follow.
 If you’ve made it this far, I’ll assume you no longer need help with pip or virtual environments.
-However, you may not have looked at Appendix 3, Plugin Sampler Pack, on page 163.
-If you enjoyed this lab, it deserves your time to at least skim through it.
-Then, Appendix 4, Packaging and Distributing Python Projects, on page 175 provides a quick look at how to share code through various levels of packaging, and Appendix 5, xUnit Fixtures, on page 183 covers an alternative style of pytest fixtures that closer resembles traditional xUnit testing tools.
+However, you may not have looked at Appendix 3, Plugin Sampler Pack If you enjoyed this lab, it deserves your time to at least skim through it.
+Then, Appendix 4, Packaging and Distributing Python Projectsprovides a quick look at how to share code through various levels of packaging, and Appendix 5, xUnit Fixturescovers an alternative style of pytest fixtures that closer resembles traditional xUnit testing tools.

 Also, keep in touch!
 Check out the book’s webpage^11 and use the discussion